hzeller/folve/INSTALL.md

 Then run the following commands:

-        # .. first run the zita compile commands from above.
-Then:
+        # .. afer compiling as described in 'Older Systems' do:
         cd /tmp/zita-convolver-3.1.0/libs
         ar rcs libzita-convolver.a zita-convolver.o
         ranlib libzita-convolver.a